solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 |redirect_uri|`string`|OPTIONAL.
 If not supplied it will use configured redirect url of the oauth application, if supplied it must match the oauth application redirect url.|
 |state|`string`|OPTIONAL.
 Specifies any string value that your application uses to maintain state between your authorization request and the authorization server's response.|

-After SolveXia authorization server successfully verifies your parameters it will redirect user to the login page and further authorization form.
+After the SolveXia authorization server successfully verifies your parameters, it will redirect the user to the login page and, as a next step, to the authorization form.

-#### 2. SolveXia propmts user to login and consent
+#### 2. SolveXia prompts user to login and consent
 ![login](login.png)

 In this step, the user logs in and considers whether to grant your application the requested access.
 At this stage, SolveXia displays a consent form that shows the name of your application.
-The user can then authorise access to their SolveXia resources requested by your application or refuse the request.
+The user can then authorize access to their SolveXia resources requested by your application or refuse the request.

 ![authorize](authorize.png)

-If user authorises access you will be redirected back to the supplied (or configured) redirect uri with authorization code in the query string.
+If the user authorizes access, you will be redirected back to the supplied (or configured) redirect uri with the authorization code in the query string.
-If you supplied additional state parameter in the first step, SolveXia will return that as well.
+If you supplied an additional state parameter in the first step, SolveXia will return that as well.

 ```http
 GET